equinor/data-modelling-tool/reset-database.md

       4. `MONGO_AZURE_URI`: The Mongo connection string of the Mongo database for the environment you wish to reset.
    3. Source the environment variables:
       1. `source reset-db.env`
+   4. Go to DMSS local folder and edit the src/home/system/data_sources/system.json file to have correct connection info (host, port, username and password).
+   5. In local DMSS folder, change the DMSS docker-compose.override.yml file: set the MONGO_AZURE_URI: env variable and set AUTH_ENABLED true.
+ Afterwards, you can start up dmss as normal with docker-compose
 2. Run the script:
    1. Print help: `./reset-db.sh -h`
    2. Run the script: `./reset-db.sh`